openamiguel/ticketly/README.md

-Source for this starter dapp: https://www.dappuniversity.com/articles/how-to-build-a-blockchain-app#dependencies
+## Brief description
+An event ticketing app with low transaction fees and blockchain-driven anti-scalping protections

-How to run the dapp
+## How to run the dapp (test.js file)
 1. Open the Ganache app (dock)
 	a.
 Open the hard-to-find-sponge workspace
 2. Open the Metamask browser extension (Google Chrome)
 	a.
-Log in if needed**
+Log in if needed
 	b.
 Switch to the Ganache TEST network
 3. In Terminal, run `cd /Users/openamiguel/Documents/marketplace`
 4. In Terminal, run `truffle compile`